Sixshaman/jekyll-include-head-body/README.md

 # Jekyll Include Head

-This Jekyll plugin provides a Liquid tag that takes a relative path to .html file path and returns the contents of the \<head\> tag.
+This Jekyll plugin provides two Liquid tags that take a relative path to .html file path.
+- The tag {% include_head %} returns the contents of the \<head\> HTML tag.
+- The tag {% include_body %} returns the contents of the \<body\> HTML tag.
-The intended usage is the same as of include_relative tag.
-Unlike include_relative, this tag strips out stuff like \<!DOCTYPE html\> and the \<body\> tags.
+The intended usage is the same as of {% include_relative %} tag.
+Unlike {% include_relative %}, these tag strip out stuff like \<!DOCTYPE html\>.
+Also, {% include_relative %} often breaks the page layout by putting the whole page contents into \<body\> section.
+These tags do not do that.

 ## Installation